Welcome!

 Software

-• Structmats (Superfast solvers for structured matrices)
+• Structmats (Computing with structured matrices)

 • REfit (computing with rational functions and exponential sums)